 I look forward to exploring all the worlds you have created and all those you will create in The Novelry.

-When you sign up for one of our Book in a Year plan at The Novelry, you’ll have a year to create your science fiction or fantasy masterpiece for adults, young adults or children with our amazing team of coaches and editors, our fantasy and science fiction writing workshops and a devoted SFF online writing community.
+When you sign up for one of our Finished Novel Course at The Novelry, you’ll have a year to create your science fiction or fantasy masterpiece for adults, young adults or children with our amazing team of coaches and editors, our fantasy and science fiction writing workshops and a devoted SFF online writing community.
 Sign up and start today.